SoundMind: RL-Incentivized Logic Reasoning for Audio-Language Models: Related Work

 \section{Related Work}

-\paragraph{Open-Source Datasets for Audio Reasoning.} Currently, there are very few publicly available datasets for audio reasoning.
-The audio datasets released in recent years typically use audio as a descriptive input, combined with text, and are fed jointly into ALMs.
-However, the final annotations in these datasets are purely textual~\citep{suzgun2023challenging,kong2024audio,ghosh2025audio}.
-Recently, some researchers have begun to recognize the critical role of CoT prompting in audio reasoning datasets~\citep{xie2025audio}.
-Nevertheless, our study is the first open-source dataset in which audio serves as the annotated modality for reasoning.
+\paragraph{Open-Source Datasets for Audio Reasoning.} Research on audio reasoning remains limited by the scarcity of publicly available benchmarks, making systematic evaluation and comparison difficult.
+Existing corpora typically treat audio as descriptive input paired with text, yet their supervision remains purely textual, providing final annotations exclusively in text form~\citep{suzgun2023challenging,kong2024audio,ghosh2025audio}.
+More recently, a number of studies have begun to recognize the critical role of chain-of-thought (CoT) prompting in audio reasoning datasets~\citep{xie2025audio}, highlighting the importance of structured reasoning traces.
+To the best of our knowledge, SoundMind is among the first open-source resources where audio itself serves as the annotated modality for reasoning, providing parallel text–audio representations and enabling models to learn from and be evaluated on spoken reasoning traces.

 \paragraph{Chain-of-Thought Reasoning.} LLMs enhance their reasoning ability through in-context learning (ICL), which processes prompts within the surrounding context.
 CoT techniques further reinforce this capability.
 Prominent CoT approaches include Tree-of-Thought (ToT)~\citep{yao2023tree}, manually crafted few-shot CoT~\citep{wei2022chain}, and various automatic generation strategies~\citep{jin2024zero}.
 Recent works have also examined the necessity, theoretical underpinnings, and task-specific effectiveness of CoT reasoning~\citep{sprague2024cot}.
 OpenAI's ol model~\citep{jaech2024openai} has reignited interest in CoT prompting and is often paired with reinforcement learning-based training approaches~\citep{hu2025reinforce++,xie2025logic}.